-By Christina Rytter, Founder & Trusted Communications Advisor
+By Christina Rytter, Founder & Crisis Communications Advisor

 When crisis or change hits like a bolt from the blue it’s normal for even the most experienced executive to feel concerned.
 Especially when you want to be at the forefront of things.
 Here are my Top 5 tips on how you navigate successfully through the storm when a crisis or change hits you in the Scandinavian market:

 1. Response quick – but well thought out